rmflight/knitrProgressBar/cran-comments.md

 ## R CMD check results

-0 errors | 1 warnings | 1 note
+0 errors | 1 warnings | 0 note

 * Failure to convert README.md due to inability to fetch a badge image

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no reverse dependencies.

 ## Changes in Response to CRAN